 |20.||SUNRISE BANK LIMITED||Click Here|

 This is all about how to open a DEMAT account in Nepal.
 Select the suitable bank from the list and apply for your DEMAT account.
-If Still You have any doubt or any problem let us know in Comment Section.
+If Still, You have any doubts or any problems let us know in Comment Section.

 After creating a DEMAT account, you need to log in to Mero Share for further process.
 Check out this article for a complete guide about Mero Share and how to open Mero Share account.